-Roy Secord is a New York City artist whose primary, art expressions are large-scale, abstract paintings and sculpture.
+Roy Secord is a NYC artist whose primary, art expressions are large-scale & abstract paintings, sculptures, and mosaics.

-Roy Secord studied painting and sculpture at the University of Texas and was subsequently chosen for a 2-year, formal apprenticeship with Mexican muralist and sculptor Mago Gandara Orona in the States and in Mexico.
-Upon completion of his apprenticeship (working alongside a prominent master-artist in the creation of large, public & private works of art on both sides of the border), he moved to New York City and attended classes for a number of years at Art Students League (studying painting techniques under several internationally recognized and acclaimed painters) and also The Sculpture Center (honing his direct carving techniques & mold-making abilities, as well as working in the foundry learning casting techniques in bronze under the tutelage of sculptor Robert Smith).
-He has taught assorted, medium technique classes across Manhattan publicly and privately.
-He was the cofounder and past executive director of The Collage/Assemblage Society (a 501C3 nonprofit arts organization that provided exhibition opportunities and professionalism development for 125 professional New York City/Tri-state Area visual artists working in the mediums of collage and assemblage).
-He is the recipient of the coveted Pollock/Krasner Foundation Grants Award (June 2001) and the National Academy Abbey Mural & Public Works Fellowship (2009).
-The artist is also a selected, long standing artist-in-residence with Chashama (NYC arts nonprofit organization) with his art studio located in Midtown East Manhattan.
+Roy Secord studied painting and sculpture at the University of Texas, He was subsequently chosen for a 2-year, formal apprenticeship with Mexican muralist and sculptor Mago Gandara Orona in the States and Mexico.
+Upon completion of his apprenticeship (working alongside a prominent, master artist in the creation of large-scale, public & private works of art on both sides of the border), he moved to New York City.
+He attended classes for a number of years at Art Students League (studying painting techniques under several internationally recognized and acclaimed painters) and also Sculpture Center (honing his direct carving techniques & mold-making abilities, as well as working in the foundry learning metal casting techniques under the tutelage of sculptor Robert Smith).
+He has taught assorted, art medium technique classes across Manhattan publicly and privately.
+He was the cofounder and past executive director of The Collage/Assemblage Society (a 501C3 nonprofit arts organization that provided exhibition opportunities and professional development for 125 professional New York City/Tri-state Area visual artists working in the mediums of collage and assemblage).
+He is the recipient of the coveted Pollock/Krasner Foundation Grant Award (June 2001) and the National Academy Abbey Mural & Public Art Fellowship (2009).
+The artist is a selected, long standing artist-in-residence with Chashama (NYC arts nonprofit organization) with his art studio located in Midtown East Manhattan.

-The artist currently exhibits his artwork, as well as creates public and corporate art by commission, both locally and nationally.
+The artist exhibits through gallery venues, as well as creates large-scale artwork on commission for public art and corporate art venues (locally and nationwide).
 His primary expressions are large-scale, colorful and contemporary, abstract paintings on canvas as well as large-scale sculpture in a variety of mediums (primarily in steel or wood).
-Although he works in a variety of size formats, he states, "I continue to work in a larger and larger format.
+He also works in tile, mosaic, glass, graphic design, and collage.
+Although he works in a variety of size formats, he states, "I continue to work in larger and larger formats.
 Scale is such an important component for the success of an artwork.
-My work absolutely sings in a large format.
-I continue to intensely explore the never-ending possibility of shape, line, color, and complex interrelationship."
+My work sings best in larger formats.
+I continue to intensely explore the never-ending possibility of shape, geometry, line, color, and their complex interrelationships."

-Roy Secord has a deep, societal commitment to transforming at-risk youth, socially marginalized youth, and youth offenders through the transformative vehicle of the arts.
-He is founder and president of Project Y.E.A.H.
-(Young Empowered Artists 4 Humanity), Inc. which is a 501C3 youth-arts nonprofit organization.
-Under educational, program facilitation by local, professional, artists-in-residence, Project YEAH youth create and donate public art and performance to their inherent communities as community service.
+Roy Secord has a deep, societal commitment engaging at-risk youth, socially marginalized youth, youth offenders, and the health-impacted through the transformative vehicle of the arts (both developing and implementing art programming for these populations).
+He is also founder and executive director of nonprofit organization Project Y.E.A.H.
+(Young Empowered Artists 4 Humanity), Inc. Under educational, program facilitation by local, professional artists-in-residence, Project YEAH youth create and donate public art and performance to their inherent communities as community service.